 Dedicated Intellectuals of the People

-- To impact positive peer influence.
+- To develop positive peer and mentor relationships

 In the spring of 2000, Dr. Donald Brown, Dan Bunch and Martin Pierre helped to foster a character-building group for Black men on the campus of Boston College.
 Currently, DIOP consists of a synergetic group of AHANA men who gather every Wednesday at the Learning to Learn House to share in a common bond.
 These men discuss issues that affect their social, emotional, spiritual, and intellectual growth.